fallen-icarus/cardano-swaps/GettingStarted.md

   - [Converting A Swap To A New Trading Pair](#converting-a-swap-to-a-new-trading-pair)
   - [Executing A Swap](#executing-a-swap)
 - [Two-Sway Swaps](#two-way-swaps)
+  - [Registering The Meta Beacon Script - DEVELOPERS ONLY](#registering-the-meta-beacon-script-developers-only-1)
   - [Creating Reference Scripts](#creating-reference-scripts-1)
   - [Creating A Swap](#creating-a-swap-1)
   - [Closing A Swap](#closing-a-swap-1)